James Doull

 James Alexander Doull (1918–2001) was a Canadian philosopher and academic who was born and lived most of his life in Nova Scotia.
 His father was the politician, jurist, and historian John Doull.

 Biography

 From the late 1940s until the mid-1980s, he taught in the Department of Classics at Dalhousie University in Halifax.
-He was himself educated at Dalhousie as well as at the University of Toronto, Harvard University, and the University of Oxford, where he was a Rhodes Scholar.
+He was himself educated at Dalhousie as well as at the University of Toronto, Harvard University, and New College, Oxford, where he was a Rhodes Scholar.